 Figure 9-625b– Nontransmitted BSSID Control subfield format

-The MaxBSSID subfield is 4 bits in length and is equal to a value ‘n’ minus 1, where ‘n’ (1<=n<=8) is the value carried in the MaxBSSID Indicator field of the Multiple BSSID element (9.4.2.45) advertised by the transmitted BSSID of this Multiple BSSID set.
+The MaxBSSID subfield is 4 bits in length and is equal to a value n minus 1, where n (1<=n<=8) is the value carried in the MaxBSSID Indicator field of the Multiple BSSID element (9.4.2.45) advertised by the transmitted BSSID of this Multiple BSSID set.
 For example, a value of 0 indicates that the MaxBSSID Indicator value for the multiple BSSID set is 1.

 The Nontransmitted Same SSID subfield is 1 bit in length, and is set to 1 if any of the Nontransmitted BSSIDs in this Multiple BSSID set have an SSID equal to the SSID of the reporting AP’s BSS; it is set to 0 otherwise.